SylviaStachera/Retro_Game/README.md

 ## Udemy Course

-This project is based on the Udemy course by Jonas Schmedtmann, and it serves as an implementation of the Pig Dice Game learned in the course.
+This project is based on the Udemy course by Jonas Schmedtmann, and it serves as an implementation of the  Guess the Number Game learned in the course.